-But as things stand, exams are part of the game of life.
-They're just that: a game.
+Exams are part of the game of life.
+They’re just that, a game.
 And like any other game, they have their rules and ways that you can learn to do well at them.

 In training for any game, the most important thing is practice.
 Practice, practice, practice.
 You can know every page of the book, but if you can’t get it down on paper within the required time you might as well not have bothered.
 And as anyone who has ever marked exams will tell you, the most important thing is that you answer the question: the question that is in front of you, not some other one you maybe wish had been there.
 This also comes with practice.

 So, in these final few weeks the most important thing is to do masses and masses of practice papers.
 That’s even more important than endlessly studying up new batches of facts.
 Exams are about exam technique, about getting very skilful at manipulating the rules of the game.
 That comes back to practice.
 Just like any other sport.

 It is important that you take study breaks also and don’t spend hours studying without a break.

 Like any sport there is a nutrition aspect.
 Strength athletes look for protein to build up their strength.
 Endurance athletes need complex carbs to get ready for their marathons.
 And for the exam marathon coming up, you should be looking at special food to build up the power of your brain.

 The brain has more fat – good fat – in it than any other part of your body.
 And it is a very special kind of fat.
 The important fats for brain functions are the ones called EPA and DHA (to give them their short names).
 The nearest food source we have to the EPA/DHA fats is the oil of oily fish (herring, mackerel, maybe salmon).
 Note: this is different from cod liver oil.